madebyporter/madebyporter/source/blog/2016-12-09-essential-business-apps.html.markdown

 date: 2016-12-09 21:48 UTC
 tags: apps, business, creativity, design, freelance
 thumbnail_image: assets/img/img-home-blog-businessapps.png
+nl_header: Reading should be informative.
+nl_p: Get notified when I have something new for you.
 ---

 When you're freelancing, consulting or running a small business, you have to be about that business.
 Making sure your business is making money and not losing money is number 1.
 That's how you keep the business up.
 To make money, you have to have customers and treating those customers well.
 To have customers you have to go out in the world and get them.
 A lot to manage, huh?